steqeq/0000/README.md

 * ‘rocprof’ option ‘--parallel-kernels’ Not Supported in this Release

 # Known Issues

+## ROCm Data Center Installation Issue on CentOS/RHEL 7.8/8.2 and SLES

+Installing ROCm Data Center on CentOS/RHEL v7.8/v8.2 and SLES may fail with an error.

+This issue is under investigation and there is no known workaround currently.

 ## Undefined Reference Issue in Statically Linked Libraries